roblanf/sarscov2phylo/README.md

 6. Calculates and prints to `alignments.log` the stats of all alignments, for simple sanity checking.

-7. Estimates a global tree from `global.fa`.
-This is done by using `fasttree` with the `-fastest` setting ([why's this good?](https://github.com/roblanf/sarscov2phylo/blob/master/tree_estimation.md)) to estimate a maximum-likelihood tree, and using `goalign` to create 100 bootstrap alignments followed by re-estatimating all the ML trees with `fasttree` as before, using GNU `parallel` to manage parallelisaion.
-FBP and TBE values are calcualted with `gotree`, and the resulting two trees are rooted with the seuqence 'hCoV-19/Wuhan/WH04/2020|EPI_ISL_406801|2020-01-05' as suggested in [this preprint](https://www.biorxiv.org/content/10.1101/2020.04.17.046086v1), using [`nw_reroot`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2887050/).
-This creates the files `global.fa_ft_TBE.tree` and `global.fa_ft_FBP.tree`.
+7. Estimates a global ML tree from `global.fa`.
+This is done by using `fasttree` with settings determined empirically to be the best, which are constantly updated see [here](https://github.com/roblanf/sarscov2phylo/blob/master/tree_estimation.md) and [here](https://github.com/roblanf/sarscov2phylo/blob/master/tree_estimation2.md).
+The scripts then use `goalign` to create 100 bootstrap alignments followed by re-estatimating all the ML trees with `fasttree` as and the `-fastest` setting, using GNU `parallel` to manage parallelisaion.
+FBP and TBE values are calcualted with `gotree`, and SH values are calculted with `fasttree`.
+The resulting three trees are rooted with the seuqence 'hCoV-19/Wuhan/WH04/2020|EPI_ISL_406801|2020-01-05' as suggested in [this preprint](https://www.biorxiv.org/content/10.1101/2020.04.17.046086v1), using [`nw_reroot`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2887050/).
+This creates the files `global.fa_ft_TBE.tree`, `global.fa_ft_FBP.tree`, `global.fa_ft_SH.tree`.

 8. Removes sequences on very long branches from the tree using [`TreeShrink`](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4620-2).
 These sequences are likely to be either of poor quality and/or poorly aligned, so rather unreliable to interpret in a phylogeny with such limited variation.
 They are subsequently added to the list of excluded seuqences so they are not included in future iterations of the pipeline.
-This creates the files `ft_TBE.tree` and `ft_FBP.tree`.
+This creates the files `ft_TBE.tree` and `ft_FBP.tree`, and `ft_SH.tree`.

 9. Roots the final two trees with [`nw_reroot`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2887050/) as in step 7.